Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Error Analysis

 \section{Error Analysis}

-When deriving the effective model being simulated by a given circuit, it is important to also consider the dominant sources of error in the approximations being made in the process.
+When deriving the effective model being simulated by a given circuit, it is important to also consider the dominant sources of error in the approximations being made.
 Before doing so, however, we must first clarify some notation.
 We assume that the Hamiltonian we wish to simulate possesses terms with some characteristic (coupling) scale $J$.
-The product of this coupling with the Trotter step size we will define as
+We define the product of this coupling with the Trotter step size as

 For a super-operator corresponding to a coherent gate term, we define the scaled super-operator as

 Thus, the quantity appearing in the exponential corresponding to a coherent gate is

 Likewise, we assume a characteristic noise scale $\gamma$ and characteristic gate time $t_{G}$, and define